12 Tips To Simplify Your Meals

 That’s a bit of an over simplification, yet at the same time it is not.

-1. Set a goal — We start with creating a plan - a virtue of Liver and the Wood element.
-As the general in charge of vision and planning he is supposed to take the Heart’s (as the Emperor) true desire to manifest its virtue in the world.
+1. Set a goal — We start with creating a plan - a virtue of the Liver and the Wood element.
+As the general in charge of vision and planning, Liver is supposed to take the Heart’s (the Sovereign ruler) true desire to manifest its virtue in the world.
 Perhaps you want to improve your relationship to self nourishing.
 Find enjoyment in cooking.
 Eat simply.
 Identify your goal and clearly state it, in a positive manner and in a current state of action.

 “I am going to simplify my meals.”

 I recommend writing it down too.
-A step to help Li move to Qi, or thought moving to manifest form.
+This is a step to help Li move to Qi, or thought moving to manifest form.

 Liver hands this idea over to Gallbladder(also Wood) who is to use wise discernment or judgement to act on the plan.
 How do I simplify my meals?
 It gives you the gall to act on your plan.
 Get it?
 If you have no ability to plan.
 I need to chat with your Liver, if you plan but never act, I need to speak with Gallbladder.
 Even if your gallbladder has been removed, the channel system and its energetic functions are still there, albeit compromised.
 We can still improve Gallbladder’s energetic sphere of influence with food, point work, etc.